 Copy and paste that into your website to give it a try!
 Be sure to read the section on Responsive Design with Popover Embeds as well.

-Responsive videos are happy videos.
-Responsiveness works a bit differently for inline embeds and popover embeds, so let's dig into both separately here 👇.
+Responsive media looks great on all screen sizes.
+Responsiveness works a bit differently for inline embeds and popover embeds, so let’s dig into both separately here 👇.

-Inline embed codes are responsive by default, meaning that your video will automatically resize itself to the width of its container.
+Inline embed codes are responsive by default, meaning that your media will automatically resize itself to the width of its container.
 Hooray!

-If you need to set the video to specific dimensions though and don't want it to be responsive at all, just switch to the Fixed Size option and choose a width or height.
-The dimension you don't adjust will automatically change to maintain the aspect ratio of your video.
+If you need to set the player to specific dimensions though and don’t want it to be responsive at all, just switch to the Fixed Size option and choose a width or height.
+The dimension you don’t adjust will automatically change to maintain the aspect ratio of your media.

 Here’s an example of a responsive embed to play with: